 We stay within striking distance of the fabulous Sydney Harbour as we continuing searching for the best steaks in Sydney.

-A traditional Italian steak served in a traditional Italian setting, Bistecca serves a T-bone steak cooked medium rare over ironbark and charcoal.
+A traditional Italian steak served in a traditional Italian setting, Bistecca serves their T-bone steak cooked medium rare over ironbark and charcoal.
+But not before you’ve had the chance to view it at your table.

 When a restaurant does one thing this good, they don’t need anything else.
 The sides are fantastic too, serving to elevate the steak, and never drawing attention from the star of the show.